siyelo/dna/_docs/hack-summit.md

 ## Why is it called Siyelo Hack Summit?

-We like the combination of the slightly unserious “Hack” and the quite pretentious “Summit”.
+We like the combination of the slightly unserious "Hack" and the quite pretentious "Summit".

 ## Purpose